-Established in 1492, Santo Domingo in the Dominican Republic predates them all.
+Established in 1492, Santo Domingo predates all other historic, colonial cities in the Caribbean.

 Founded by Christopher Columbus’ brother Bartholomew, colonial Santo Domingo might best be described as dignified.
 It feels more genteel than the cities built in other of Spain’s colonies in the decades to follow.